Otoyol 31: Aydın

 After exiting the tunnel, the Selatin Rest Area is available for northbound drivers.
 The motorway descends into the Greater Menderes Plain and turns east.
 After passing over the Kızılcapınar viaducts, Exit K4, named Germencik, connects to the D.525 to Söke, as well as the D.550 to Germencik.
 Following the exit, the Germencik Rest Area is available to southbound drivers.
-After passing over the İkizdere Creek, the tolled section ends at the Aydın Toll Plaza.
+After passing over the İkizdere Creek, the tolled section ends at the Aydın West Toll Plaza.

 Right after the toll plaza is Exit K5, named Aydın North, with the D.550 in west Aydın.
 The O-31 becomes the Aydın Beltway and runs around the south of the city.
 The next exit is Exit K6 with the D.550, which heads south to Muğla.
 Up until 2016, this was the end of the motorway.
 Following Exit K6, is the incomplete Exit K7.
-Exit K7 is where the motorway will continue east to Denizli and Burdur, but for now the O-31 branches off its future route to Denizli and continues as the Aydın Beltway.
-The next exit, Exit K71, connects to Mehmet Ali Tosun Boulevard and the Aydın Airport.
-The route then curves north and ends at an intersection with the D.320 in east Aydın.
+Exit K7 is where the motorway continues east to Denizli and Burdur.
+The O-31 used to continue as the Aydın Beltway through the next exit, Exit K71.
+Exit K71 connects to Mehmet Ali Tosun Boulevard and the Aydın Airport.
+The route continues through Aydın East Toll Plaza and restarts the tolled section.
+This section is operated by Fernas Otoyol İşletmesi A.Ş., under a build-operate-transfer concession.

+Denizli

+Just over 1 km (0.6 mi) south-east of Exit K12, O-31 enters Denizli Province.
+Exit K12 connects Buharkent Toll Plaza to the south and the D320 just west of the city of Buharkent to the north.
+There is a closed rest area near Kumluca.
+Exit K13 connects D320 to the Sarayköy Toll Plaza to the motorway.
+Exit K14 leads to the Denizli Beltway (D320/D585) and Kumkısık via Denizli-Aydin Highway (near D320).
+Exit K15 leads to the town of Pamukkale via the Pamukkale Highway.
+The route and tolled section of the motorway terminates at Exit K16 in Kocabaş, connecting the motorway with D320 in Kocabaş.